zrythm/zrythm/doc/user/editing/clip-editors/piano-roll.rst

-at the very top, a smaller space containing extra controls, the ruler discussed in :ref:`editor-ruler`, the piano roll keys on the left, the piano roll (MIDI) arranger on the right and the MIDI note velocity editor at the bottom.
+at the very top, a smaller space containing extra controls, the ruler discussed in :ref:`editor-ruler`, the piano roll keys on the left, the piano roll (MIDI) arranger on the right and the velocity editor at the bottom.

 Additional Controls
 -------------------